Rey Langit: Personal life

 In 2005, His late son, Reyster Langit, also a journalist, died of heart failure due to cerebral malaria, a disease he contracted in Palawan while on assignment for the public affairs program Kasangga Mo Ang Langit.
-His last son, JR, has since joined him in the field of broadcasting.
+His youngest son, JR, has since joined him in the field of broadcasting.

 Politics

-Langit ran for a Senate seat in the 1998, 2010, 2016, 2022 elections under Reporma-LM, Lakas Kampi–CMD, the United Nationalist Alliance (UNA), and PDP–Laban respectively but lost all.
+Langit ran for a Senate seat in the 1998, 2010, 2016 and 2022 elections under Reporma-LM, Lakas Kampi–CMD, the United Nationalist Alliance (UNA), and PDP–Laban respectively but lost all.